amcm329/cod_hurricane_prediction/README.md

 # CECALT (Center of meteorologiCAL Technology)
-This project is a Cloudera Machine Learning ([CML](https://www.cloudera.com/products/machine-learning.html)) **Applied Machine Learning Prototype** and has all the code and data needed to deploy an end-to-end machine learning project on a running CML instance.
+This is an integral project whose objective is to increase the sensitivity of hurricane prediction systems.
+It contains all the code and data needed to deploy an end-to-end machine learning project on a running CML instance.

 ![CECALT_APP](static/CECALT.PNG)

 The primary goal of this repository is to build a gradient boosted (XGBoost) classification model to predict the likelihood of a flight being canceled based on years of historical records.
 To achieve that goal, this project demonstrates the end-to-end processing needed to take a large, raw dataset and transform it into a clean, stripped down dataset for model training and inference using Spark on CML.
 Additionally, this project deploys a hosted model and front-end application to allow users to interact with the trained model.